torrinworx/Blend_My_NFTs/README.md

 This segment discusses the setup and how to create images with Blend_My_NFTs.
 This youtube tutorial goes over the basic setup discussed in this section: https://www.youtube.com/watch?v=dUajXAZzSPc

 This video is just a glossery and doesn't go to indepth on how to structure your Blender collections to work properly with Blend_My_NFTs.
-If you want more details about this, keep following the rest of this tutorial page as it will be necessary to run render images with this software.
+If you want more details about this, keep following the rest of this tutorial page as it will be necessary to render images with this software.

 Follow these steps to setup Blend_My_NFTs:

-1. Scroll up on this page and click the green "Code" button at the top of this page
+1. At the top of this page click the green "Code" button
 2. Click "Download Zip" - This will download the Blend_My_NFTs folder to your Downloads folder in zip format
-3. In your download folder, move Blend_My_NFTs-main.zip to your desktop
+3. In your download folder, move Blend_My_NFTs-main.zip to your desktop or another easily accessable location
 4. Unzip the file:
 - How to unzip a file on Mac: https://support.apple.com/en-ca/guide/mac-help/mchlp2528/mac
 - How to unzip a file on Windows: https://support.microsoft.com/en-us/windows/zip-and-unzip-files-f6dde0a7-0fec-8294-e1d3-703ed85e7ebc
-5. Ensure the Blend_My_NFTs-main folder is located on your Desktop for easy access (recomended)
+5. Move the Blend_My_NFTs-main folder is located on your Desktop for easy access (recomended)
-6. Rename the Blend_My_NFTs-main folder to Blend_My_NFTs
+6. Rename the Blend_My_NFTs-main folder to Blend_My_NFTs (optional)

 ## How to set up your .Blend file